Skip to the content.

 Normally all Helm modules coming from Emacs-helm organisation are safe to use otherwise it is mentioned in their README if they are broken or unmaintained.
 Here some of them I am using:

 Warning Helm development has sparked quite a few extensions, many of which duplicate features already included in helm.
 Some of these packages (about 20 at last count in the MELPA repository) are either deprecated or unmaintained.
 Moreover, many remain out-of-sync with helm core development cycles causing incompatibilities.
-To avoid helm problems or unstable emacs, please look for comparable features within helm and emacs-helm before installing such extensions e.g. helm-swoop vs helm-occur which is part of Helm.
+To avoid helm problems or unstable emacs, please look for comparable features within helm and emacs-helm before installing such extensions e.g. helm-swoop which is badly written and unmaintained vs helm-occur which is part of Helm.

 Other emacs extensions recommended with helm